2013 Hyundai Genesis Interior

 - "The interior of the 2013 Hyundai Genesis sedan is exceptionally well done.
 The quality of materials and execution of design are better than in some premium brands." -- Kelley Blue Book

 - "The influence of the luxury segment can be seen in the Genesis' cabin, as the middle of the dash bulges outward like the Mercedes-Benz S-Class." -- Cars.com

-- "Seats are comfortable and soft.
-Both front seats are heated." -- Consumer Guide
+- "Seats are comfortable and soft." -- Consumer Guide (front seats)

 - "Befitting a luxury touring car, the Genesis front seats provide plenty of driver and passenger comfort even on longer trips.
 The same can be said of the rear seats, which offer optional heaters, in addition to the ample head- and legroom." -- Edmunds